 Residents are also concerned about increased congestion on Community Road and San Rafael Avenue.
 It’s hard enough today to drive from Mallard Road to Tiburon Boulevard during peak hours.
 The proposed demolition and redevelopment project would only make matters worse.

 The increased number of cars and deliveries that would result from the proposed demolition and redevelopment project would inevitably make it harder (if not altogether impossible) for the myriad of people that come daily to Community Park—the basketball courts, the playground, the Community Center, the grass field, and the Pavilion—to find parking on Community Road or nearby.
 Many of these people have strollers and small children in tow, and others are seniors who have difficulty walking.
 It’s imperative that they be able to park close by.

 The Impacts of the Mallard Pointe Project

-The Mallard Pointe Project poses a threat to the quality of life and environment for the inhabitants of Belvedere.
-Learn more about the impacts of the largest proposed residential demolition and development project in the city’s history.
+The Mallard Pointe Project would pose a threat to the quality of life and the environment for the inhabitants of Belvedere.
+Learn more about its potential impacts.